CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Rebalancing Classical/cc2_rebalance_data.md

 ** ** MISSING** **

+---

 ## Appendix A: CadenzaWoodwind

 The scores for the dataset came from the [OpenScore String Quartet Corpus](https://github.com/OpenScore/StringQuartets/)) [5].
+21 of these were selected at random.
+The dice was weighted according to the length of the pieces so that longer scores with multiple movements were more likely to be chosen.
+This was done because there were manual steps in the subsequent rendering process, and having many small scores would make the process much longer.
+A maximum of two pieces per composer were chosen.
+Two of the scores would not render in the music notation software and so were excluded.
+The 19 scores selected were:
+ - Arriaga, Juan Crisostomo de; String Quartet No.3 in E-flat Major; sq7383977
+ - Beethoven, Ludwig van; String Quartet No.3, Op.18 No.3; sq8907120
+ - Beethoven, Ludwig van; String Quartet No.5, Op.18 No.5; sq9396439
+ - Boccherini, Luigi; String Quartet in A major, G.213 (Op.39); sq8454356
+ - Busoni, Ferruccio; String Quartet No.1, Op.19, BV 208; sq11154985
+ - Grieg, Edvard; String Quartet No.1, Op.27; sq9631717
+ - Haydn, Joseph; String Quartet in B-flat major, Hob.III67, Op.64 No.3; sq7123582
+ - Haydn, Joseph; String Quartet in D major, Hob.III3, Op.1 No.3; sq8806746
+ - Hensel, Fanny (Mendelssohn); String Quartet in E-flat major, Op.
+277; sq7577795
+ - Mayer, Emilie; String Quartet in A Major; sq8818128
+ - Mayer, Emilie; String Quartet in D Major; sq7588853
+ - Mendelssohn, Felix; String Quartet No.4 in E minor, Op.44 No.2; sq8623643
+ - Moeran, Ernest John; String Quartet in A minor; sq9071492
+ - Mozart, Wolfgang Amadeus; String Quartet No.15 in D minor, K.421417b (Op.
+10, No. 2); sq7294793
+ - Mozart, Wolfgang Amadeus; String Quartet No.16 in E-flat major, K.428421b (Op.
+10, No. 4); sq7302710
+ - Saint-Georges, Joseph Bologne; String Quartet in D major, Op.1 No.6; sq10490761
+ - Schulhoff, Erwin; String Quartet No.1; sq8630159
+ - Schumann, Robert; String Quartet No.3, Op.41 No.3; sq9529900
+ - Smyth, Ethel; String Quartet in E minor; sq7555331

 These were interpretted using [Dorico music notation software](https://www.steinberg.net/dorico/).
 The four string parts were allocated to flute, oboe, clarinet and bassoon and a professional sample library used to create the audio.
-Reverberation was added using a convolution reverb, using an impulse response from the Royal Tropical Institute, Amsterdam in [Avid's Space Impulse Response] (IR) Library(https://www.avid.com/plugins/space-impulse-response-library).
+Reverberation was added using a convolution reverb, using an impulse response from the Royal Tropical Institute, Amsterdam in [Avid's Space Impulse Response IR Library](https://www.avid.com/plugins/space-impulse-response-library).

 ## Appendix B: Adding reverberation to URMP and BACH10